truerexdy/dsa/README.md

 DSA in C/C++

 ## Dir Structure
-- In the `data_structures` directory different data_structures are implemented in their respective sub-directories, within those the algorithms related to that data structure are implemented in a directory names algo
+- Standalone algorithms and data structures are implemented in `algorithms` and `data_structures` directories respectively.
 - `problems` directory contains implementations of solutions for problems related to DSA and CS
 - `rexlib` is an attempt to create my own library containing my implementations of DS and Algorithms